tst-ccamp/earthenterprise_wiki/Portable-Server.md

 You can install [MinGW](http://www.mingw.org/) with a g++ compiler, or run the build from a Git-BASH or Git-Cmd shell from [Git-Scm](https://git-scm.com/), which should come with `g++`.

-_Note: Git-BASH may have a 64bit MinGW, and not work by default._
+_Note: Git-BASH may have a 64-bit MinGW, and may not work by default._

 Make sure `g++` is set in your `PATH`.